 She continues looking around and can see “Banners for Miss India,” advertisements for the Miss India competition in 1993, being used as “curtain cloth / And sofa cloth.”
 These old pieces of cloth are being repurposed in the market.
 They are strung up and around the stalls, separating them and creating a “Canopy” around the speaker.

-In the next lines of the poem, as her continuous strain of thought progresses, she returns the reader to her observations about the “unknown girl” who is hennaing her hand.
+In the next lines of ‘An Unknown Girl’, as her continuous strain of thought progresses, she returns the reader to her observations about the “unknown girl” who is hennaing her hand.

 She looks down once more at her hand and sees the peacock that has been painted onto it.
 She sees the design as “new brown veins.”
 She is becoming more Indian, more part of this world she feels separate from.